 The termination of a thread may not happen if the thread ignores the directive to terminate, or if the finalization of the thread to be terminated does not complete.

-If the termination directing thread continues on the false assumption that termination has completed, then any sort of failure may occur.
+If the termination directing thread continues on the false assumption that termination has completed, then arbitrary failure can occur, up to and including unbounded behaviours, see 6.56 Undefined behaviour [EWF].

 Applicable language characteristics